Charles Ensley Scholarship Fund

 Exclusions - Trustees of Charles Ensley Scholarship Foundation, Union officers and Union Staff are not eligible to apply for this scholarship.

 Use of Scholarships – Scholarship payments may only be used for tuition expenses.
 All other expenses, including books, fees, and supplies are the responsibility of the student.
-The Scholarship will be made payable to the Murphy Institute on behalf of the recipients.
+The Scholarship will be made payable to the CUNY School of Labor and Urban Studies on behalf of the recipients.

 Unexpended Funds – Scholarship funds not used by awardees, due to early termination of studies (drop-out, etc), revert to the Foundation and are used to provide additional awards.